 So WHAT am I talking about?!

 In this case, a “cab” refers to the structural steel section of the pre-assembled building for the project at a different location.
 It was then lifted and attached onto the precast walls with a giant crane!
 (Check out the pictures, it’s quite an impressive sight!)
 The cab was specially designed with only 4 columns, which is only HALF of that which is typical for a 500-600 sqft Air Traffic Control Towers.
 This 4-column design allows for even more visibility for the controllers working the tower.
 One column in particular, Alexis designed even smaller for Mr. Lally, to prevent it from blocking the view.
 This created a high-visibility, fishbowl effect using a material called “butt-glazed laminated glass.”

 Overcoming the Challenges

 One challenge was the design of the cab itself.
 The project design consisted of only 4 columns, mentioned the director of our Structural Engineering Department, Mr. Martinez.
-It was critical because they had to precisely line up the roof framing needed to be precisely lined up and supported on the 4 main columns.
-The columns follow that shape of the cab itself, meaning they are not perfectly straight, adding yet another element to overcome.
+It was critical because they had to precisely line up the roof framing and the structure supported on the 4 main columns.
+The columns follow that shape of the cab itself.
+This means that they are not perfectly straight, adding yet another element to overcome.
 The first 3 feet are vertical, where they then tilt outwards by 15 degrees, and continue up to the roof with 10-foot windows.

 This is all completely aside from the fact that these columns were also hollow, in order to run conduit through them.
 Mr. Martinez was able to design welded connections to beams in order to not cut off any pathways.
 They were then able to run conduit through the columns, and provided small openings at the base of the cab for the cables to come out of.
 (Brilliant, Mr. Martinez!!
 Now if I could only figure out how to hide the cables in my home that easily).
 Due to the openings, it was necessary to add plates to reinforce the columns and make-up for any stiffness lost.